adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

         }
 ````

-If the message matches a navigation command, `PostAsync()` is called where the dialog stack is reset and the message is forwarded to `RootDialog` to start a new conversation flow.
+If the message matches a navigation command, `PostAsync()` is called, where the dialog stack is reset and the message is forwarded to `RootDialog` to start a new conversation flow.

 ````C#
         protected override async Task PostAsync(IActivity item, string state, CancellationToken token)